|Funding Program:||Northern Australia Roads Program

 The Bajool - Port Alma Road forms part of the Queensland Key Freight Route Network, supporting developments in the Bowen and Galilee Basins.
 The Road is a HAZMAT Class 1 explosive freight and ammonium nitrate route, with the Port the highest volume licensed explosives port in Australia.

-The project will upgrade 14 kilometres of the Bajool – Port Alma Road, to the south east of Rockhampton by undertaking widening and safety works on the existing road.
+The project will upgrade 14km of the Bajool – Port Alma Road, to the south east of Rockhampton by undertaking widening and safety works on the existing road.

 The upgrade aims to improve productivity and safety along this key freight route, where heavy vehicles carry volatile and hazardous loads (class 1 explosives, ammonium nitrate and liquid fuel) to and from the Port.